emilyewesel/AndroidStudioProjects/README.md

 ## Wireframes
 <img src="Screen Shot 2021-07-07 at 10.27.48 AM.png" width=600>

+## Week By Week Goals
+Week 1: The most important goal of this week is to get the spotify API up and running, so that the app can display and play podcasts.
+This is the first goal of the app.
+If I finish this before the first week, then I will move on to the goals for week 2.
+- [ ] User can log in and log out
+- [ ] User can view a reasonably-sized subset of examples using GET requests from the Spotify API

+Week 2: Integrate use of the Camera and make the UI look like a newspaper
+- [ ] User can click on a podcast for a more detailed view of information about the podcast
+- [ ] User can take pictures using the camera
+- [ ] These pictures can be saved with a podcast
+- [ ] Some podcasts have just a headline, while others have a headline AND a description

+Week 3: The experience of using the app is more personalized
+- [ ] Users can save a podcast and view saved podcasts in a separate screen
+- [ ] Use item-item filtering to predict what podcast a user wants to listen to
+- [ ] In general, make the UI look more like a newspaper

+Week 4/Additional Features
+- [ ] User can like and comment on podcasts
+- [ ] User can search podcasts and find one that relates to their interests
+- [ ] User can click on an author and see more of the podcasts that the author has created

+Extra features
 ### [BONUS] Digital Wireframes & Mockups

 ### [BONUS] Interactive Prototype